 Protect your trees from the harsh Winter weather with tin foil.

-You’ll need some heavy duty foil, but it’s cheaper than using other materials like electric tape.
+You’ll need some heavy-duty aluminum, but it’s cheaper than using other materials like electric tape.
 It’s also cleaner and easier to use.

 11. Collect Rainwater